Belavia Flight 1834

 Belavia Flight 1834 was a scheduled international passenger flight from Yerevan, Armenia, to Minsk, Belarus, operated by Belavia.
-On the morning of 14 February 2008, the Bombardier Canadair Regional Jet carrying 18 passengers and three crew crashed and burst into flames shortly after take off from Zvartnots International Airport near Yerevan, the capital of Armenia.
+On the morning of 14 February 2008, the Bombardier Canadair Regional Jet carrying 18 passengers and three crew crashed and burst into flames shortly after takeoff from Zvartnots International Airport near Yerevan, the capital of Armenia.
 All on board survived, with at least seven people being injured.

 Background

 Aircraft

 The aircraft involved was a Bombardier CRJ100ER, MSN 7316, registered as EW-101PJ, that was built by Bombardier Aviation in 1999.
 It had logged approximately 15563 airframe hours and 14352 takeoff and landing cycles.
 It was also equipped with two General Electric CF34-3A1 engines.

 Passengers and crew

 The flight was carrying 18 passengers and 3 crew members.
 The 18 passengers consisted of a citizen each from Belarus, Ukraine, and Russia, along with five Georgians and ten Armenians.

 The captain was 50-year-old Viktor Shishlo, who had logged 9,215 flight hours, including 461 hours on the CRJ100.
 The first officer was 44-year-old Alexander Mukhin, who had 9,454 flight hours with 405 of them on the CRJ100.